Tour of Tenerife & El Teide

 Day 3: The rugged coastline and mountains of Anaga

-The coastal routes of the northeastern peninsula are wild, deserted and fabulous to explore by bike.
-Above 600m the Anaga mountains are carpeted in lush rainforest; this is a UNESCO recognised biosphere reserve with hugely diverse flora and fauna.
-Pause to think, as you cycle them, that these roads are built on rock 7 – 9 million years old!
+The coastal areas of the northeastern peninsula are wild, deserted, and fabulous to explore by bike.
+Above 600m the Anaga mountains are carpeted in lush rainforest; this is a UNESCO-recognised biosphere reserve with hugely diverse flora and fauna.

 Day 4: The North of the island to Santiago del Teide

-After an otherworldly experience cycling through the moonscape which is the crater, you enjoy a wonderfully long 30km descent before a smaller (340m) climb back up to the hotel.
-We finish the day in Santiago del Teide at the welcoming Hotel La Casona del Patio with its museum of local agriculture and daily tea ceremony in the cosy atrium room (or opt for a cool beer, if you prefer!)
+After cycling through the moonscape of Tenerife’s central crater, you enjoy a wonderful 30km descent before a smaller (340m) climb back to the hotel.
+We finish the day in Santiago del Teide at the welcoming Hotel La Casona del Patio.

 Classic route: 72km with 1500m ascent [ride profile]